PUGEA/MLDA/README.md

 ## <a name="example"></a> Example

 Here, we use a simple example to show the usage of MLDA.
-The alignment files from Bowtie 2 are supplied and the annotation file need to be downloaded by yourself.

-*    Alignment from Bowtie2: example1.sam...example4.sam (single-end,4 condition,1 replicate)
-*    Alignment from Bowtie2: example1.sam...example6.sam (paired-end,3 condition, 2 replicate)
-(download from https://github.com/PUGEA/MLDA/example.tar.gz and put it in the same directory as the 'MLDA' folder.
+* The alignment files from Bowtie 2 are supplied (download from https://github.com/PUGEA/MLDA/example.tar.gz and put it in the same directory as the 'MLDA' folder.
 Unzip and get the 'bowtie' folder.)

+* The annotation file need to be downloaded by yourself.
-*    Annotation file: Homo_sapiens.GRCh37.71.gtf (download from ftp://ftp.ensembl.org/pub/release-71/gtf/homo_sapiens/Homo_sapiens.GRCh37.71.gtf.gz and save in the 'bowtie' folder)
+ (download from ftp://ftp.ensembl.org/pub/release-71/gtf/homo_sapiens/Homo_sapiens.GRCh37.71.gtf.gz and save it in the 'bowtie' folder)

+*    Alignment from Bowtie2: example1.sam,...,example4.sam (single-end,4 condition,1 replicate)
+*    Alignment from Bowtie2: example1.sam,...,example6.sam (paired-end,3 condition, 2 replicate)
+*    Annotation file: Homo_sapiens.GRCh37.71.gtf

 Since the Bowtie2 output has been supplied, so you can skip step1 and just run the following command.

 ('Path' is the path where the folder 'MLDA' is located.)

 For single-end data(4 conditions, one replicate per condition):
 ```